fastai/course20/docs/deployment_seeme_ai.md

 ![SeeMe.ai switch between online and offline model](images/seeme_ai/seeme-ai-mobile-switch-online-offline.png)

-The screenshots above are all taken on iOS, however, on [Android](https://play.google.com/store/apps/details?id=ai.seeme) all these features work very similar.

 ### Python SDK

-You can now use the [Python SDK](https://pypi.org/project/seeme/) to make predictions from basically anywhere, provided you have:
+You can also use the [Python SDK](https://pypi.org/project/seeme/) to make predictions from basically anywhere, provided you have:

 - SeeMe SDK installed
 - Login credentials